commercetools/ui-kit/CONTRIBUTING.md

 On `master` branch, we automatically publish **canary** releases from CI to the `canary` distribution channel, _after_ the build runs successfully.

 Canary releases are useful to test early changes that should not be released yet to `next` or `latest`.
-They are automatically triggered and released after a Pull Request merged into `master`, unless the commit message contains `[skip publish]`.
+They are automatically triggered and released after a Pull Request is merged to `master`, unless the commit message contains `[skip publish]`.

 Note that canary releases **will not create git tags and version bump commits**.